Window Regulator Rebuild

 Re-installation is reverse of removal noting the following:

-- Before installing the rebuilt regulator, test it.
-Position it close to the door and plug in the motor.
-Run the regulator fully up and down.
+- Before installing the glass, test the regulator.
+Run it fully up and down.
 It should run smoothly and quietly.

 - When reinstalling the exterior quarter window trim (on rear doors), apply a soapy water solution to the rubber seal to aid installation.
 Install trim strip starting from outside.
 Proceed slowly.
-Note trim strip can tear the rubber window guide if not inserted correctly:
+The trim strip can tear the rubber window guide if not inserted correctly.

 - Don't forget to install the 7/16 washer on end of pulley axis post before regulator installation.
 To prevent the loose washer from falling off while regulator is positioned inside the door cavity, apply a generous amount of lithium grease (or similar) between it and the pulley (as suggested in step 14 above).